 Once again partnering with notable cinematographer Roger Deakins, a fair amount of the visuals and lighting in 1917 have stayed with me long after viewing.
 Especially in regards to at least two stand out scenes which involve running – and snippets of which you get to see in the film’s trailer.

 Dean Charles-Chapman and George MacKay who play two young British soldiers tasked with delivering a life or death message across enemy lines performed well.
 Anyone if not all with siblings can likely relate to the sense of urgency and arguably foolhardy determination displayed by Charles-Chapman’s character, in his effort to get the message to his brother’s battalion.
-I for one started tearing up almost immediately, finding myself moved and often at the edge of my seat, wishing desperately for a successful message delivery.
+I for one started tearing up almost immediately.
+Finding myself moved and often at the edge of my seat as I wished desperately for a successful message delivery.

 The brotherly bond, humour, beautiful friendship and stunning moments of great cinematography definitely make up several of my favourite moments in 1917.
 However, I’m not sure that all those combined had me more excited and happy to be experiencing Mendes’s movie more than the scenes featuring the more seasoned actors.

 I’m sure that having been a long time fan of Benedict Cumberbatch, Andrew Scott, Colin Firth, Mark Strong and Richard Madden had something to do with it.
-Maybe it’s the fact that their dialogue plus the ways they were captured onscreen was just incredibly arresting.
-Perhaps it’s their gravitas, great voices and excellent dramatic timing, but… every scene featuring the above five actors were some of my absolute favourites.
+Maybe it’s the fact that their dialogue plus the ways their scenes were captured on screen was just incredibly arresting.
+Perhaps it’s their gravitas, great voices and excellent dramatic timing.
+Without a doubt, every scene featuring the above five actors were some of my absolute favourites.
 Especially Scott’s single scene and when we finally get to meet Cumberbatch’s Colonel MacKenzie.